Not just a one-hit wonder!

 Most famous for her 1991 dance anthem Finally, CeCe Peniston wrote it as a poem whilst bored in a Biology class at high school.

-Known for her singing ability, she started to get some session work as a backing vocalist, during one of the sessions they asked if she had anything of her own.
+Back in the early days, CeCe was known for her singing ability and soon started to get some session work as a backing vocalist.
+During one of the sessions, the producers asked if she had anything of her own.
 CeCe pulled out her poem and came up with a melody.
 The studio guys “did the music”.

 As they all believed they had a hit on their hands, they sent it off to the label she had done BVs for who quickly signed her.
 The single launched CeCe, getting in the top 10 worldwide, eventually selling 3 million copies.